Dr Andrew Walton

 - MA Globalisation & Development, University of Warwick

 My main research interests lie in three areas:

 - Global justice, with particular reference to trade, migration, and democracy

 - Liberal-egalitarian and socialist thought

-- Questions of justice in public policy, including tax policy, the provision of public and social services, the regulation of euthanasia and assisted dying, drug policy, the treatment of animals, and the concept of fraternity
+- Questions of justice in public policy, particularly housing policy, and also tax, the provision of public and social services, the regulation of euthanasia and assisted dying, drug control, and the concept of fraternity

 Presently, I have two main projects ongoing: